Illinois School Closings: Some Schools Close, Switch to Remote Learning Due to Cold Wednesday

-With wind chills as low as -30 possible during the early morning hours Wednesday, some schools in the Chicago area have announced plans to switch to remote learning.
+With wind chills as low as -30 possible during the early morning hours Wednesday, some schools in northwest Indiana have announced plans to switch to remote learning.

-Joliet Township High School District 204 said "due to weather concerns" the district will be switching Wednesday to an "emergency e-learning day" for both students and staff.

-"This means that students complete assignments online and staff work from home," the district said in an alert on its website.
-"Students and staff should not report to school tomorrow except for maintenance staff who should check with their direct supervisor."
+In Gary, Community School Corporation officials announced that classes will switch to e-learning on Wednesday, with students engaging in "synchronous learning with instructors."

 Local